Facilities Available to Law School Student Organizations

 The University of Michigan has several on-campus facilities available for use by student organizations, including the Michigan Union and the Michigan League.
 Each facility requires a contract and payment of required fees.
 Reservations should be made well in advance of the event date.
 Reservations for any of the University Union facilities may be made by calling Event Services (734-764-8837).
 To reserve space at one of the University Union facilities online, student groups must first set up an account.

 Five rooms in Hutchins Hall, 118, 138, 150, 218, and 242, are available for events where food is to be served.
 If none of the "food rooms" are available, events may be scheduled in "non-food" rooms, with food service being permitted in the corridors.
+All rooms in South Hall are designated "food rooms."

 Law School rooms and tables are reserved online through the Event Registration System, which is part of the online Law School Events Calendar.
 Students requesting rooms and/or tables are responsible to make sure their reservation request has been approved prior to the event by going to the Law School calendar, logging in, and checking "My Events."
 A reservation should not be considered "firm" until the room request is listed as Scheduled.